seejohnrun/seejohnrun.github.io/_posts/2010-11-09-nested-ifs.markdown

 ```

 I know everyone likes avoiding the `return` keyword, but wrapping an entire
-method s body in an IF cries out to be this:
+method's body in an IF cries out to be this:

 ``` ruby
 def func